 I am all over the map

-This is me with my laptop and two baby chicks.
+This is me with my laptop looking super-successful.

 I've written books since I was a little girl.
 I used to make books in Mrs. Roger's third-grade class, when I'd fold a piece of paper into a 2-inch square, staple one side, then cut the pages apart and write the story and draw the pictures.
 Then Mrs. Rogers would say, "Mindy, get back to work!" and I would quickly put my book away and get back to my math lesson.
 I'm still not much good in math.

 I got my bachelor's degree in Horticulture, then earned my Master’s in Writing for Children from Hamline University, where I worked with some great writers, including Gary Schmidt, Marsha Chall, Jane Resh Thomas, and Mary Logue.
 My fiction and articles have appeared in Cricket, Highlights, and The Horn Book, as well as Organic Gardening, Birds and Blooms, and Grit.

 I published my first book in August 2016, Courageous Women of the Civil War – and the very next month I started self-publishing.
 Altogether, I have 26 books out right now with more coming down the pike.
 I have a series of 10 gardening books, as well as the Dragonriders of Skala series, which is like Game of Thrones with Vikings and dragons, as well as sundry other books.
 I’m having a blast right now.

 I’m a former horticulturist turned proofreader, a chicken wrangler, small-time naturalist.
 If I were a bird I would probably be a nuthatch.
 No specific reason, I just really get a kick out of nuthatches.